rapidpro/flows/about.md

 RapidPro has dual copyright holders of UNICEF and Nyaruka.

-## Temba

-You'll notice that the main packages in RapidPro are named ```temba```.
-Temba means "Flow" in Kinyarwanda and it is thus an homage to RapidPro's roots in Kigali, Rwanda where it was first developed.

 ## Commercial Licensing

 If you wish to license RapidPro under a different license, you may contact